PolarBearAndrew/LabManager/README.md

 # LabManager

-For : OIT, Information Management Department,
+For : OIT, Information Management Department

 version : 0.0.1

+Date : 7/ May/ 2015

 ------------------------------